pikatube757/Snake-Java-2D-Game/README.md

 If you have any questions or want to continue this project feel free to do so :)

 Please visit my website. http://www.mohamedtalaat.net/

+To build with apache maven first install it and run from the project directory:

+mvn package
+java -jar target/snake2d-1.0-SNAPSHOT.jar